armanriazi/armanriazi.github.io/docs/index.md

 [![mkdocs-ci](https://github.com/armanriazi/armanriazi.github.io/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/armanriazi/armanriazi.github.io/actions/workflows/ci.yml)

-!!! info "Updated Date: Jan, 2022"
+!!! info "Hello, How do you do?"

-**I have always wanted to create a knowledge base for myself and then share it.
-The philosophy behind creating these pages is to address this issue.**
+**I have always aspired to build a personal knowledge-base and share it with others.
+This initiative is rooted in my desire to tackle that goal through the creation of these pages.**

 > **[Video Guide-Website](public/other/guide-website.md)**

-> Through to my experiences.
+> Immersing to the experiences.

 **[Main Menu](public/public.md)**